christhefrog/vscode-c-runner/README.md

 C-runner is a tool for building and runing C projects\
 As of now it is only available on Windows with MinGW

-To run a project you need to use `runc: Run Project` command from the command palette (F1 or Ctrl+Shift+P and type `runc`)\
-_Make sure to have MinGW installed and gcc added to system path_
+_It requires to have MinGW installed and gcc added to system path!_

 ## Features